joehalloran/sql-coursework/README.md

 ## Exectuive summary

 This report is, in essence, a soliloquy.
 It reveals though processes as much as it describes actions.
 Superficially, it documents an investigation into NHS big data, via the medium of SQL.
 It records the process of building, populating, and querying a database.
-However it more about strategy and decision making the guided that process.
+However it is more about the strategy and decision making the guided that process.
 It also includes some observations on the importance of coherent and consistent data.

 <div style="page-break-after: always;"></div>